fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-purejs.md

 ```

-**Step 4**: Load the map definition file(s) for the map(s) to be rendered using the format: **fusioncharts.<MAP_ALIAS>.js**, where **MAP_ALIAS** gets replaced by the map's JavaScript alias.
+**Step 4**: Load the map definition file(s) for the map(s) to be rendered using the format: **fusioncharts.<MAP_ALIAS>js**, where **MAP_ALIAS** gets replaced by the map's JavaScript alias.
 Click [here](https://www.fusioncharts.com/dev/getting-started/list-of-maps.html) to get the alias names for all map definition files.
 Map definition files for all maps to be rendered in the application have to be included.

 Therefore, assuming that you need to render the world map, the alias name **world** replaces **MAP_ALIAS** in the format.